 No one is in a hurry.
 Day 1, I was walking around as if I am going to miss something if I do not move fast.
 On day 2, I knew that no matter how much I am going to run, I would only see a fraction of it.
 The pace set in, I was moving along with the crowds, randomly.
 I stopped wherever something or someone caught my fancy.
 I ate from the pushcarts, from bhandaras, from small shops, and with fellow pilgrims.
 The conversations would typically give us a peep into each other’s worlds.

 Trust comes easily at Kumbh Mela.

 From the chaos emerged magic when a procession of Sadhus passed or when ISKCON troupes sang and danced on the streets or a procession of floats goes by.

-Traditionally, if you are visiting Kumbh Mela, you are supposed to stay on the banks of the river, the venue of the Mela.
+Traditionally, if you are visiting, you are supposed to stay on the banks of the river, the venue of the Mela.
 Kumbh Nagari is also set up on the floodplains created by the rivers.
 It is not uncommon to stay with local families or hotels close to the Mela.
-With the growing size of the Mela, many facilities have been built for Kumbh Mela Visitors.
+With the growing size of the Mela, many facilities have been built for visitors.

 For the urban traveler, there is a luxury tent city, where one need not worry about anything.
 For the mid-range traveler, there are city hotels.
 Although they may be costlier than usual during the Mela times.

 For pilgrims, there are all kinds of facilities at Kumbh Nagari.
 I saw a huge hall with 300 or so beds, where you get a bed and bedding at Rs 100/- per bed per night.
 There are even free Rain Baseras for those who cannot afford to pay.
 Akhadas and Ashrams are open to hosting people.
 Kalpavasis stay at the tents provided by the administration.

-There is so much food available at the Kumbh Mela that you may be spoilt for choice.
+There is so much food available that you may be spoilt for choice.
 An unwritten rule is that all food served is vegetarian.